 - Click on the Advanced tab in System Properties dialog box, then select Settings under Performance.

-- In the popped-up Performance Options dialog box, select Advanced tab again.
-Now check the Programs, you want to Adjust for best performance of.
+- In the popped-up Performance Options dialog box, select the Advanced tab again.
+Now check the Programs box under Adjust for best performance of.
 Then click Apply and Ok to save the changes.

 Method 2: Change DWORD Value to Prefer Foreground Apps in Registry Editor

-Step 2: Paste the following command in Registry Editor
+Paste the following command in Registry Editor and press Enter.

 Moreover, the Priority Control key will define the foreground priority differential.
 The default values for Win32PrioritySeparation are REG_DWORD 0, 1, or 2 which will specify the priority given to the foreground applications.